Judge: Texas death row inmate should get new, unbiased trial - NewsBreak

 In September, Tarrant County prosecutors filed court documents in which they said Halprin should get a new trial because Cunningham showed “actual bias” against the inmate.

 Cunningham has denied allegations of racial bigotry after telling the Dallas Morning News in 2018 he has a living trust that rewards his children for marrying straight, white Christians.
-He had opposed interracial marriages but later told the newspaper that his views on such marriages have evolved.
-In her ruling, Mays described Cunningham’s views as “the avowal” of a white Christian nationalist ideology.
+He said he opposes interracial and interfaith marriages.
+In her ruling, Mays described Cunningham's views as “the avowal” of a white Christian nationalist ideology.

 Of the seven inmates who escaped, one killed himself before the group was arrested.
 Four have been executed, while Halprin and another, Patrick Murphy, await execution.